-- the address and telephone number of the nearest A tance Centre. ssis
+- the address and telephone number of the nearest Assis tance Centre.

 - ➤ The system supplier must carefully inform the user about: - the use of the system; - any further tests that may be required before activating the system; - maintenance, and the need to have the system checked at least once a year by a representative of the manufacturer or another specialised technician.